 4900 Cypress Links Blvd., Elkton, Florida 32033

-Public golf course - 27 hole championship golf course, with driving range, putting and chipping greens, shop, and restaurant.
-Golf lessons are offered by pro, Wes Tucker.
+Public golf course - 18 hole championship golf course, with driving range, putting and chipping greens, shop, and restaurant.
 This course has been repeatedly awarded "best public course in Florida" by Golf Digest.
 Open 7 days a week.
-Visit the St. Johns County Golf Course

 Just north of St. Augustine, Cimarrone is a semi-private club, but open to non-members.
-The challenging 6891-yard, par-72 championship layout is scenic, and somewhat narrow with water hazards on very hole.
+The challenging 6900-yard, par-72 championship layout is scenic, and somewhat narrow with water hazards on very hole.

 St. Augustine's newest course, Royal St. Augustine is open to the public and features a driving range, an 18 hole championship golf facility, and PGA instruction.

-The Slammer and The Squire was created by local golf course designer Bobby Weed and PGA TOUR Design Services, with golf legends Sam Snead and Gene Sarazen tapped as player consultants.
+Located at the World Golf Village, the Slammer and Squire was created by local golf course designer Bobby Weed with golf legends Sam Snead and Gene Sarazen tapped as player consultants.
 The Slammer and The Squire meanders naturally through native flatwoods and hardwood hammocks, and bordering wetland preserves and wildlife habitat.